 The gender pay gap is the difference between what women earn on average and what men earn on average.
 This is usually expressed as the ratio of women’s average hourly earnings to men’s.

-In 2016 New Zealand women earned on average $26.05 an hour compared with an average of $30.11 for men - that is, women earned 86.4% of men's earnings, a gap of 13.6%.
-This comes from Statistics NZ's Labour Market data, now collected by Household Labour Force Survey in June and made available each October.
+In June 2017 New Zealand women earned on average $26.70 an hour compared with an average of $30.74 for men - that is, women earned 86.9% of men's earnings, a gap of 13.1%.
+This is a slight improvement on 2016.
+This data comes from Statistics NZ's Labour Market data, now collected by Household Labour Force Survey in June and made available 1 September.

 In 2014 New Zealand women earn on average $24.70 an hour compared with $28.70 an hour on average for men.
 This was 86.06% of men's earnings, down from 87.3% in June 2013.